-If our capital resources become insufficient to meet our future capital requirements, we would need to finance our cash needs through public or private equity offerings, asset securitizations, debt financings, sale-leasebacks or other financing or strategic alternatives, to the extent such transactions are permissible under the covenants of our senior secured credit facilities.
+If our capital resources become insufficient to meet our future capital requirements, we would need to finance our cash needs through public or private equity offerings, assets securitizations, debt financings, sale-leasebacks or other financing or strategic alternatives, to the extent such transactions are permissible under the covenants of our revolving credit facility and the Indenture.
 Additional equity or debt financing, or other transactions, may not be available on acceptable terms, if at all.
-If any of these transactions require an amendment or waiver under the covenants in our senior secured facilities, which could result in additional expenses associated with obtaining the amendment or waiver, we will seek to obtain such a waiver to remain in compliance with the covenants of our senior secured facilities.
+If any of these transactions require an amendment or waiver under the covenants in our revolving credit facility and under the Indenture, which could result in additional expenses associated with obtaining the amendment or waiver, we will seek to obtain such a waiver to remain in compliance with the covenants of our revolving credit facility and the Indenture.
 However, we cannot be assured that such an amendment or waiver would be granted, or that additional capital will be available on acceptable terms, if at all.

-At March 31, 2015, our only current committed external source of funds is our borrowing availability under our revolving credit facility.
-We had \$30.7 million of cash and cash equivalents at March 31, 2015.
+At December 31, 2014, our only current committed external source of funds is our borrowing availability under our revolving credit facility.
+We generated a net loss of \$3.6 million during the year ended December 31, 2014 and had \$19.7 million of cash and cash equivalents at December 31, 2014.
 Availability under our revolving credit facility is calculated by reference to the Borrowing Base.
 If we are not successful in achieving our forecasted results, our accounts receivable and inventory could be negatively affected, reducing the Borrowing Base and limiting our borrowing availability.